jyizheng/VerusFT_RL/README.md

 2. **Review the current prototype** in `sft_example.py`
 3. **Read the relevant methodology section** in this README
 4. **Start small**: implement a minimal version, test it, then expand

+#### Spotlight: Subproject 0 - Rust/Verus Extraction & Minimization

+**Objectives**:

+1. **Separate roles**: annotate or segment snippets so executable code, specifications, and proof/lemma blocks are clearly distinguishable for downstream datasets.
+2. **Emit tiny verifying units**: favor small, clean, compilable/verifiable samples with zero external dependencies.
+When possible, run the Verus minimizer first to shrink source programs before manual extraction.

+**Where to start**:

+- Follow the [Rust/Verus Code Extraction Method](./RUST_VERUS_EXTRACTION.md) for a step-by-step process.
+- Use the [`verus_code_extraction.py`](./verus_code_extraction.py) scaffold to automate discovery and verification, and log manifest entries for accepted snippets.
+- Keep provenance (paths, git SHAs, verifier output) so samples can be regenerated or audited.

+**Deliverables**:

+- A repeatable script or notebook that walks a target repo, prefers minimizer outputs when available, and writes JSONL manifests of dependency-free verifying snippets, tagged by `exec`/`spec`/`proof` content.
+- Example snippets demonstrating the separation of code, specs, and proofs for SFT/RL tasks.

 #### Spotlight: Subproject 7 - Qwen Model Baseline Evaluation